 Regulatory Environment

 The knee-jerk reaction when faced with escalating transport problems in conurbations is to focus on the public transport system.
 However, merely investing in public transport capacity or offering financial incentives to use public transport rather than private cars, for example, is not enough.
-There are many different factors at play here, as we saw during the recent emotive debate about free local transport.
+There are many different factors at play here, as we saw during the recent emotive debate in Germany about free local transport.
 As well as the issue of how to fund these types of initiatives, it is also a matter of fairness.
 People who live in city centers have access to a much broader range of free buses and trains than those in the countryside.
 If subsidized or free local transport is funded from tax revenues, country-dwellers are effectively subsidizing their city-dwelling counterparts (Schmidbauer 2018).
-What is more, this creates an additional (and counterproductive) incentive to relocate to the city.
+Moreover, this creates an additional (and counterproductive) incentive to relocate to the city.

 Existing problems would also be further exacerbated.
 Local and regional buses and trains are already operating at or above capacity.
-In Germany, passengers on the Deutsche Bahn (DB) national railway without a reserved seat are often forced to leave the train due to overcrowding (Stuttgarter Nachrichten 2016).
+In Germany, for example, passengers on the Deutsche Bahn (DB) national railway without a reserved seat are often forced to leave the train due to overcrowding (Stuttgarter Nachrichten 2016).

 The DB example deserves closer scrutiny.
 There is a combination of factors at play here, and part of the blame must be ascribed to politicians and local government.
 Firstly, there has been an unexpected upturn in demand.
-In 2017, the company recorded its third successive year of record-breaking passenger numbers, with 142 million tickets sold – an increase of two percent on the previous year (Schlesiger 2018).
-Against this backdrop, the coalition government’s political target of doubling the number of rail passengers by 2030, as set out in a railways pact with industry, seems realistic (Bundesregierung 2018, p.
+In 2017, the company recorded its third successive year of record-breaking passenger numbers, with 142 million tickets sold – an increase of 2% on the previous year (Schlesiger 2018).
+Against this backdrop, the coalition government’s policy target of doubling the number of rail passengers by 2030, as set out in a railways pact with industry, seems realistic (Bundesregierung 2018, p.
 77).

-However, the rail infrastructure is almost at capacity now, and expanding the existing network in a densely populated country like Germany will be challenging to say the least.
-The new section of track between Berlin and Munich took 25 years to complete.
-When the project was first planned back in 1992, Deutsche Bahn AG (then Deutsche Bundesbahn) code-named it VDE 8, heralding a “German reunification transport project”, but a full 27 years had passed since the reunification of East and West Germany by the time it was eventually inaugurated in late 2017 (Thomas 2017).
+However, the rail infrastructure is already almost at capacity, and expanding the existing network in a densely populated country like Germany will be challenging to say the least.
+For example, the new section of track between Berlin and Munich took 25 years to complete.
+When the project was first planned back in 1992, Deutsche Bahn AG (then Deutsche Bundesbahn) gave it the name “VDE 8”, heralding a “German reunification transport project”, but a full 27 years had passed since the reunification of East and West Germany by the time it was eventually inaugurated in late 2017 (Thomas 2017).